matbun/matbun.github.io/_talks/2023-03-16-openlab-workshop-dts.md

 with the goal of alleviating the engineering burden on the reresearchers, benefitting the scientific community.

-The [2023 CERN openlab Technical Workshop](https://indico.cern.ch/event/1225408/) is the annual workshop organized by [CERN openlab](https://openlab.cern/) to showcase the advancements in computing technologies developed by CERN's IT department, also by collaborating with industry players, such as NVIDIA, Microsoft and Intel.
+The [2023 CERN openlab Technical Workshop](https://indico.cern.ch/event/1225408/) is the annual workshop organized by [CERN openlab](https://openlab.cern/) to showcase the advancements in computing technologies developed by CERN's IT department, either independently or by collaborating with industry players, such as NVIDIA, Microsoft and Intel.